subugoe/pubdev_docker/README.md

   After that wait until you see a line that the debugger is waiting for connections and launch the debug configuration from IntelliJ IDEA (screenshot above).
 You should see the position where the execution of the scripts starts.

+## TODO list

+  * Currently the debugger seems to be stuck in the frameworks

 # Release Notes

 ## 2016.11.02